SruthinagaK/SruthinagaK/README.md

 <hr/>

 🕵️‍♂️ Threat Hunt: Lurker | July2025

-🔍 Summary
+🔍 **Summary** :
 In the aftermath of a seemingly contained breach, a second machine began showing signs of compromise — but this time, the attacker was more subtle.
 The logs were cleaner.
 The traces were faint.
 And yet, they were there.

 This threat hunt report [Luker- Threat Hunting]( https://github.com/SruthinagaK/ThreatHunt-Lurker)  scenario, Lurker, follows a multi-stage investigation across two systems.
-It uncovers the attacker’s full kill chain
+It uncovers the attacker’s full kill chain nd highlights the importance of timeline analysis and behavioral detection.

+🧭 **Personal Note** :
+This is my second time participating in the competition.
+I was curious to participate and learn from a real-world threat scenario.
+The experience helped me understand how to analyze the timeline of events and write effective KQL queries.

+Whenever I got stuck, I reached out to the community, and the insights and tips I received were incredibly helpful.
+I’ve learned from my mistakes and improved my approach — and that’s a win in itself.
 <hr/>

 ##